pemistahl/lingua-go/README.md

 fmt.Printf("%.2f", confidence)

 // Output:
-// 0.32
+// 0.04
 ```

 The value that this method computes is a number between 0.0 and 1.0.
 If the language is unambiguously identified by the rule engine, the value
 1.0 will always be returned.
 If the given language is not supported by
 this detector instance, the value 0.0 will always be returned.
-Otherwise,
-a value between 0.01 and 0.99 will be returned.

 ### 9.4 Eager loading versus lazy loading